Evance262/FontInstallerApp/README.md

 5. The app copies fonts to the system Fonts folder, updates the registry, and notifies Windows of the change.

 > **Note:**
 > System-wide font installation requires administrator rights.
 If you do not run the app as admin, installation will fail.
+However the app is designed to request admin rights when running it.

 ## How It Works